Black Friday 2020 PC gaming deals: the best deals you can get today

 The Kraken wasn’t on sale over Prime Day in the UK (only in the US), so this one is a little easier to judge.
 Indeed, apart from a very brief dip to £47 for a week in August, the Kraken has been at least £55 ever since April.
 Amazon have the black version for £41, whereas Ebuyer only have it for £50, but if you’re after the cheapest price and don’t mind white or pink, these are the best deals going right now.

-Matching its Prime Day price of just £44, this is a great price for Razer’s 7.1 surround sound gaming headset.
-It’s been at least £70 for the past four months, making it a great time to snap one up – especially now it’s only another £4 over the regular Kraken.
+The Kraken Tournament has now sold out on Amazon, but Ebuyer still have Razer’s 7.1 surround sound gaming headset listed for a pretty reasonable price.
+On most sites, it’s been at least £70 for the past four months, making it a great time to snap one up – especially now it’s only another £10 over the regular Kraken.

 A new all-time low for HyperX’s very good wireless gaming headset, if only just.
 While it’s normally £150, there have been two periods this year where it’s dropped to £128 – back in May, and again at the end of August.
 Still, even if it only beats its previous record by a single pound, it’s still a good price for this wireless headset.